Rare Mastiff Dog Breeds

 All of the rare mastiff dog breeds are very big muscular dogs as we know, but this one stands out as being extra large.

-The Japanese Mastiff, also known as Tosa Inu, originated in Japan.
 They were originally bred for dog fighting in the late 19th century, but today they are primarily kept as companion dogs in their home country and around the world.

-They have a short, dense coat that comes in a variety of colors, including red, fawn, brindle, and black.
-They have a large head with a strong jaw, and their ears are often cropped for aesthetic purposes.
+They have a short, double coat that comes in a variety of colors, including red, fawn, brindle, and black.
+Shedding is moderate and the coat requires only occasional brushing.

 Characteristics: